bernie-skipole/skipole/README.md

 ### Further information ###

-The web admin pages have extensive documentation and help features, and the wiki at https://bitbucket.org/skipole/skipole has further documentation.
+The web admin pages have extensive documentation and help features, and go to https://bernie-skipole.github.io/skipole for further information.